AnowarOHossain/Quick-Note/README.md

 - Consistent **QuickNotes header** on every page.

 ## 📸 Screenshots:
-> Replace placeholder texts with real screenshots in the `screenshots/` folder.

 - **Login Page**: Enter your credentials to access notes.
   ![Login Page](screenshots/Login-page.png)